steffenkk/modern-data-tools/Readme.md

 # List of Modern Data Tools

-## What do you get?
-- A list of tools used in "the modern data stack"
-- Short describtions of the tools and their use cases
-- Links to the projects / companies behind these tools

 ## What is "the modern data stack", actually?
 Thats a tough one!
-You can't really say that there is something as the one and only modern data stack.
-However, there are certain ideas/tools/do's and dont's/etc. that can be combined to form a thing which is modern and is a data stack.
-These tools are generally easy-to-use, open, cloud-native or even SaaS.
+You can't really say that there is such a thing as the one and only modern data stack.However, there are certain ideas/tools/do's and dont's/etc. that can be combined to form one thing that is modern and is a data stack.
+These tools tend to be easy-to-use, open, cloud-native or even SaaS.
 Go Data Driven has a [blog article](https://godatadriven.com/blog/modern-data-stack-the-road-to-democratizing-data/) that describes this pretty well.
-Now do you ask yourself: "So that's it, I just switch all my tools to those listed here and then I have it?" - far from it!
-As always, it's people's business ...
+Are you asking yourself now, "So that's it, I'll just switch all my tools to the ones listed here and then I've got it?" - Far from it!
+As always, it's all about the people ...

-## TODO:
+## WORK IN PROGRESS:
+Next things to add
-- add lists
+- more tools
-- add best practices?
+- maybe best practices / reference architecutres?

-- add more describtion
+## DISCLAIMER
+The author is in no way affiliated with the companies listed here and receives no compensation.
+The listing serves as an example and does not claim to be complete.

 ## Contents